Skip to main content

 Latest news

-The Draft Supplemental Environmental Impact Statement (SEIS) for the IBR program is now available for public review through November 18.
-During this time, community members can provide feedback on the analysis of benefits and impacts of program investments, including design options and potential mitigation measures.
-Feedback will help shape the solution that advances to the Final SEIS.
-There are multiple ways to comment, including an online form, by email, by voicemail on a toll-free hotline, at a virtual event, or at the open house in Vancouver on Oct.
-15 at Clark College.
-Please visit the Draft SEIS website for details.
+The Draft Supplemental Environmental Impact Statement (SEIS) for the IBR program was available for public review Sept.
+20 through Nov.
+18, 2024.
+During this time, community members were invited to provide feedback on the analysis of benefits and impacts of program investments, including design options and potential mitigation measures.
+Feedback is helping to shape the solution that moves forward into the next phase of program design.
+There were multiple ways to comment, including an online form, by email, by voicemail on a toll-free hotline, at a virtual event or at the open house.

 Program overview